Conditions

 Mania and Hypomania

+Manic symptoms tend to be more intense or aggressive than hypomanic symptoms, Williams says.
+For example, manic behaviors may include violence, drugs and alcohol use, sex, and paranoia.
 People with BD also can experience psychosis — defined as delusions or hallucinations — during their manic episodes.

 Major Depressive Episodes

-A major depressive episode is classed as a period of two weeks during which an individual displays at least five of the following symptoms of depression, including at least one of the first two symptoms:
+A major depressive episode is a period of two weeks during which an individual displays at least five of the following symptoms of depression, including at least one of the first two symptoms:

 Treatment Options